 Carolina Hurricanes Playoff History

-The Carolina Hurricanes, also known as the “Canes” or simply as the Hurricanes, is an professional ice hockey team based in Raleigh, North Carolina and compete in the NHL as member of the metropolitian division in the Eastern Conference.
-Originally known as the New England Whalers, the franchise began in the World Hockey Association (WHA) before merging into the NHL in 1979.
-Notably, they clinched the Stanley Cup in 2006 after relocation from Hartford to Raleigh, North Carolina in 1997.
+The Carolina Hurricanes, also called the “Canes,” are a professional ice hockey team based in Raleigh, North Carolina.
+They compete in the NHL as part of the Metropolitan Division in the Eastern Conference.
+The franchise began as the New England Whalers in the World Hockey Association (WHA) before joining the NHL in 1979 after the WHA–NHL merger.

 Carolina Hurricanes NHL Playoff History and Appearances

-A table exploring Carolina Hurricanes’ playoff history and appearances is provided below:
+A table exploring the Carolina Hurricanes’ playoff history and appearances is provided below:

 YearRecordResult